Life span: Born: October 30, 1735 in Braintree, Massachusetts

 Presidential term: March 4, 1797 - March 4, 1801

-The major international dispute handled by Adams concerned France, which had become belligerent toward the United States.
-France was at war with Britain, and the French felt that Adams, as a Federalist, favored Britain.
+A major international dispute handled by Adams concerned France, which had become belligerent toward the United States.
+France was at war with Britain, and the French felt that Adams, as a Federalist, favored the British side.
 Adams avoided being drawn into a war at a time when the United States, a young nation, could not afford it.

 Supported by: Adams was a Federalist, and believed in a national government with strong financial powers.